BimmerGestalt/AAIdrive/README.md

   - The UI widgets automatically take on the respective theme to fit the car
   - The Assistants, Map View, Notification List, and Music Playback screens can be assigned to the physical shortcut buttons in the dashboard
+  - New notifications trigger a statusbar icon in IDrive version 4
-  - New notifications trigger a popup in IDrive version 4
+  - New notifications can trigger a popup in IDrive version 4
   - New notification popups can be disabled if a passenger is detected in the seat
   - The currently-playing app is displayed along the top of the IDrive screen
-  - The currently-playing song is shown in the Multimedia side panel of the IDrive
+  - The currently-playing song title is shown in the Multimedia side panel of the IDrive
-  - On a MY2017+ car supporting Bluetooth Apps, audio focus can be enabled which grants the following extra features:
+  - On a MY2017+ car supporting Bluetooth Apps, audio focus will be enabled which grants the following extra features:
     - The Media shortcut button opens this app when it is in control of the music
     - Automatically resumes playback when reconnecting to the car
     - Playback pauses when pushing the mute button or during calls